afarhan/bitx40/operating-instructions.md

 ## CAPACITIVE TOUCH KEYER:

 The sketch supports Capacitive Touch functionality.
 With this feature it is possible to use touch sensors instead of a mechanical morse key or paddle.
-Straight key as well as automatic keyer operation is possible via the touch sensors.
+Manual straight key as well as automatic keyer operation is possible via the touch sensors.
 See the following demo: https://www.youtube.com/watch?v=9MWM6UVy9k4

 A minimal modification (add four resistors) is required for this function.